crustio/crust-files/pages/docs/CrustFiles_FAQ.md

 # FAQ

-## What I can do with Crust Files?
+## What can I do with Crust Files?

 A list of what you can do with Crust Files:

 - Store your files (for a period of time or permanently)
 - Store your files with end-to-end encryption
-- Share your files to friends with a link/twitter
+- Share your files to friends with a link / by Twitter
 - View and download your stored files

 ## How does Crust Files work?